cheongchoi112/ai-fitness-api/docs/technical_design.md

 ### 3.2. `fitnessPlans` Collection Schema

-This collection stores individual fitness and diet plans generated for users, along with progress tracking.
+This collection stores individual fitness and diet plans generated for users by the AI.

 ```javascript
 // fitnessPlans collection